uniphil/biscuitsandtea/markdown/remote-command.md

 (over ssh)

 ##Motivation:
 I was looking for a way to start up an X server on the media box without getting up off my local computer.
-I came across this program on another site, which I will link to when I find it again.
+My housemate, [@uniphil](https://github.com/uniphil "His GitHub page") came across this program on another site, which I will link to when I find it again.

 ##The code:
 Download the C program [here]({{ url_for('media', filename='remote_command.c') }}){: download="remote_command.c" title="remote_command.c"}